eo33/eo33.github.io/README.md

 ## Requirements

-Here are the personal requirements I came up with when designing the site:
+Here are my personal requirements:
 1. The site is responsive
 2. It showcase various projects
 3. Content are not hardcoded